Cathedral of Saints Simon and Jude (Phoenix, Arizona): Saints Simon and Jude Cathedral School

-Saints Simon and Jude Cathedral School is located on the cathedral property in Phoenix.
-It teaches pre-kindergarten through eighth grade and is staffed by the Sisters of Loreto.

-The school was founded in 1954 by Bishop Gerke and Reverend Smith.
+Saints Simon and Jude Cathedral School is located on the cathedral property.
+It teaches pre-kindergarten through eighth grade and is staffed by the Sisters of Loreto.The school was founded in 1954 by Bishop Daniel Gercke and Rector Paul Smith.
 On August 20, 1954, four Sisters of Loreto from the Sisters of Loretto arrived from Navan, Ireland to staff the new school.